ViaVersion/VIAaaS/README.md

 - VIAaaS auth page stores account credentials in the player's browser local storage.
 - Due to technical/security reasons, it requires a CORS Proxy for calling Mojang APIs, which may make Mojang see that as suspicious and reset/block your account password if the IP address seems suspect.
-- Account credentials aren't sent to VIAaaS instance, though it could be intermediated by CORS Proxy.
+- Account credentials aren't sent to VIAaaS instance, though it's intermediated by CORS Proxy.
 - VIAaaS receives a session hash from instance and then authenticates the session hash with Mojang.

 ## Setting up server instance